-Students majoring in religious studies should have developed the following competencies by the time they graduate:
+Students majoring in Religious Studies will develop the following competencies by the time they graduate from Eckerd College:

 - knowledge of a chosen focal area that allows the student to converse with ease on subjects related to the area and make appropriate judgments based on critical study.